SilverLinings89/Waveguide/Progress.md

 Today, I want to finish some final building blocks for my code.
 I want to update the way I compute errors by providing a global instance of an exact solution and and additionally, I want to focus on the implementation of the adjoint-based gradient computation.

 Once the first part is done, I will be able to restart the large runs for my disseratation and finish the introductory work on PML by providing the outcomes of the parameter studies.

+I added a new parameter called "PML Test Angle" which describes the angle for the angeling test for PML.
+I will explore this in further detail later.
+I have also entirely re-implemented the angeling space transformation based on the Jacobian formulation rather than the Ward-Pendry formulation which is much more straigh-forward.

+## Friday, 18th of February

+Today, I implemented adjoint base optimization and BFGS as a stepping method.